ramavedantam/vrama91-old.github.io/index.md

 <h3>News</h3>
 <ul>
+<li> Two papers accepted to CVPR 2017 as Spotlight presentations! </li>
-<li> I will be back at Google Research in Winter 2017, working with <a href="http://research.google.com/pubs/KevinMurphy.html">Kevin Murphy</a> on problems related to abstract scenes!
+<li> I will be back at Google Research in Winter 2017, working with <a href="http://research.google.com/pubs/KevinMurphy.html">Kevin Murphy</a> on generative models for images!</li>
-<li> Serving as reviewer for <a href="http://www.eccv2016.org/">ECCV 2016</a></li>
+<li> Serving as reviewer for <a href="http://www.eccv2016.org/">ECCV 2016, BMVC 2017, CVPR 2017, ICCV 2017</a></li>
 <li> I interned at Google Research in Summer 2016, with <a href="http://ai.stanford.edu/~gal/">Gal Chechik</a> and <a href="http://bengio.abracadoudou.com/">Samy Bengio</a>!
-<li> Paper on <a href="https://arxiv.org/abs/1511.07067">Visual Word2Vec (vis-w2v): Learning Visually Grounded Word Embeddings using Abstract Scenes</a> accepted for publication in CVPR, 2016
-<li> Paper on <a href="https://vision.ece.vt.edu/cs/">Learning Common Sense Through Visual Abstraction</a> accepted for publication in ICCV, 2015
 <li> I interned at the <a href='http://cvn.ecp.fr/'>Center for Visual Computing</a> at INRIA in Summer, 2014 with <a href="http://cvn.ecp.fr/personnel/iasonas/">Iasonas Kokkinos</a></li>
-<li> I attended the <a href='http://svg.dmi.unict.it/icvss2014/'>International Computer Vision Summer School</a> (ICVSS), 2014</li>
 </ul>
 <hr/>